macintoshhelper/technologies/README.md

 Cons
 - No virtual DOM.
 Made from the perspective that the DOM should be embraced and speed will improve over time
+- Requires polyfills for Web Components which may be bad for performance in non-compliant browsers

 #### Web Components
+Part of the web standard.

+Pros

+Cons
+- Limited browser support, so polyfills are required for some browsers with potentially reduced performance.
+- Shadow DOM polyfill for non-compliant browsers is limited - (lookup Shadow DOM vs Shady DOM)

 ## BACK-END
 Server-related technologies